Ovarian cyst treatment

 Hormonal abnormalities: Production of abnormal hormones, which results in unusual changes like body hair growth or changes in the way your breasts look.

-- Hormonal problems: The functional cysts generally go away itself, without any medical treatment.
+- Hormonal problems: The functional cysts generally go away, without any medical treatment.
 However, these are caused due to hormonal issues or due to drugs used for ovulation.

 - Pregnancy: The ovarian cyst can also develop during early pregnancy for supporting the pregnancy unless the placenta is formed.
 Sometimes, this cyst remains in/on the ovary even after pregnancy and it must be removed.

 Severe pelvic infections: These infections can easily spread to ovaries or fallopian tubes, causing the formation of cysts.